mhlmedeiros/excitons/README.md

   * $E_{v1} < E_{v2} < E_{c2} < E_{c1}$

-Notice how the valence bands energies are called and compare with how the conduction band are named.
-Basically, we tag the valence bands in an ascending way in energy and in a descending way for conduction bands.
+Notice how the valence bands energies are called and compare with how the conduction bands are called.
+Basically, we tag the valence bands in an **ascending way** in energy and in a **descending way** for conduction bands.

 Now, recalling how the BSE-matrix are build using these states, one can better understand the final results recorded in `eigvals_holder` and `eigvecs_holder`.
 Looking at the function `diagonal_elements` located at the module `bethe_salpeter_equation.py` we see that the basis adopted for the BSE-matrix is given by